I saw a lonesome forget-me-not gaze up at me the other day,

 Nobody Told Me: Love in the Time of Dementia

-by S. R. Karfelt on Amazon UK Kindle, Hardback, and Paperback.
+by S. R. Karfelt on Amazon UK Kindle Hardbackand Paperback.

-Amazon US Kindle, Hardback, and Paperback, and from your local Amazon and other online bookstores.
+and Paperback, and from your local Amazon and other online bookstores.

 Please visit her website for further information and links.